TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 22/Revelation 22.1.md

 ---

-And he showed me a river of water of life, bright as crystal, proceeding out of the throne of God and of the Lamb,
+He showed me a river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb,